dtjohnso/Pre-installed-software/README.md

 # Congratulations on your new computer!

 I hope you're enjoying your new computer.
+Here you'll find a list of apps that I've pre-installed for you and **important next steps you should take to finish setting up your computer.**

+## What's Installed?

-This page is to help you get acquainted with some of the standard applications that I have installed for you.
+Here are the standard applications that I have installed for you.
 You can use the links below to bring up the websites for these programs.

-## What is your plan for backup?

-Now is the time to set this up, rather than after it is already too late.
-I do not pre-install backup software for you.
-However, I can recommend the one that I use: [Backblaze](https://secure.backblaze.com/r/01ufyj)

-Last time I checked, the Backblaze cost about $50 per computer, per year.
-That's a fair price to pay for a reliable off-site backup of your data.
-If you sign up using my link above, we'll both get a couple months free.

-It's very easy for you to install this on your own.
-Once you do, leave your computer turned on for several days to allow it to complete its first backup.
-In fact, it's generally a good practice to leave your computer on most of the week.
+Talk to me if you need something else.

-## Standard Install
+### Standard Install

 These are the standard applications that I pre-install on all computers I build: